kovidgoyal/kovidgoyal.github.io/kitty/_sources/clipboard.rst.txt

 before retransmitting it.

-Note that when using a terminal multiplexer it is possible for two different programs to overwrite each others clipboard requests.
+Note that when using a terminal multiplexer it is possible for two different programs to overwrite each other's clipboard requests.
 This is fundamentally unavoidable since the system clipboard is a single global shared resource.
-However, there is an additional complication where responses form this protocol could get lost if, for instance, multiple write requests are received simultaneously.
+However, there is an additional complication where responses from this protocol could get lost if, for instance, multiple write requests are received simultaneously.
 It is up to well designed multiplexers to ensure that only a single request is in flight at a time.
 The multiplexer can abort requests by sending back the ``EBUSY`` error code indicating some other window is trying to access the clipboard.

+When the terminal sends an unsolicited paste event because the user triggered a paste and the 5522 mode is enabled, there will be no associated id.
+In this case, the multiplexer must forward the event to the currently active window.